a-paul1/a-paul1.github.io/README.md

 🤔**I’m looking for help with:** Optimizing my applications for performance and learning best development practices.

-📫 **How to reach me:** Feel free to reach out via email or connect with me on Twitter @Anthnology.

 ⚡ **Fun fact:** I enjoy exploring new technologies and continuously improving my skills across different programming languages.